Yi-Jiahe/advent-of-code-2022/reflections/day_19.md

 When its just made it still needs another minute to generate new resources.
 Keeping track of this further increases the search space however.
 Hmm there is still a bug somewhere.
+Oh even the previously existing robots's resources can only be added after testing if new robots can be built.

 I thought it would be pretty easily but its taking forever to run.